Bring in the army: Food group's call to relieve UK lorry driver crisis

 A spokesman for Britain’s Ministry of Defence said it had not received a formal request to provide support.

-At the DEFRA meeting Chris Hall, head of logistics at Asda, Britain's third largest supermarket group after Tesco (TSCO.L) and Sainsbury's (SBRY.L), said the grocer was "just about keeping our head above water".
+At the DEFRA meeting Chris Hall, head of logistics at Asda, Britain’s third largest supermarket group after Tesco and Sainsbury’s, said the grocer was “just about keeping our head above water”.

 He warned however that any spike in demand this summer would “give us significant challenges and disruption”.